Musical Theatre Educators’ Alliance, Inc.

 Section 8.2.
 CHECKS, DRAFTS, ETC. All checks, drafts, or other orders for the payment of money, notes, or other evidence of indebtedness issued in the name of and on behalf of MTEA, shall be signed by such officer or officers, agent or agents of MTEA and in such manner as shall from time to time be determined by resolution of the Executive Committee.
 In the absence of such determination by the Executive Committee, such instruments shall be signed by the Treasurer and countersigned by the President or one (1) of the Vice-Presidents.

 Section 8.3.
 DEPOSITS.
-All funds of MTEA shall be deposited from time to time to the credit of MTEA in such banks, trust companies or other depositories as the Executive Committee may select.
+All MTEA funds shall be deposited from time to time to the credit of MTEA in such banks, trust companies or other depositories as the Executive Committee may select.

 Section 8.4.
 FUNDRAISING AND GIFTS.
-Any member of the Executive Committee may accept on behalf of MTEA any contribution, gift, bequest or devise for the general purposes or for any special purposes of MTEA.
+Any member of the Executive Committee may accept on behalf of MTEA any contribution, gift, bequest or devise for the general purposes or for any special purposes of MTEA as may be permitted by law.
 All fundraising efforts shall be coordinated through the Executive Committee.

 Section 8.5.
 FISCAL YEAR.
-The fiscal year of MTEA shall begin on March 1 and end of February 28.
+The fiscal year of MTEA shall begin on March 1 and end on February 28.

 ARTICLE 9: DISSOLUTION